Articles on: Best Practices

 Best practice:

-Use a structured naming pattern that includes:
+We recommend using a structured naming pattern that includes:

 • Buyer or client name